 All purified starches are used in the same way: combine with an equal volume or more of cold water, stirring until completely dissolved.
 Have the liquid you wish to thicken at a simmer.
 Stir the starch again just before you use it, as it quickly settles.
 Add the starch slurry to the simmering liquid in a thin stream a little at a time, stirring gently but continuously.
 The liquid will thicken almost instantly.

 Stop when your sauce has achieved the degree of thickness that you desire.
 If it thickens too much, thin it with a little water, wine or stock.
 Taste, adding salt and pepper as required.
 Just before serving, you may wish to add half a glass of the wine you will be serving, a few drops of old cognac, or a tablespoon or two of dry Madeira, dry Marsala, or Amontillado sherry.
-(Do not attempt to economize here with New York or Californian knockoffs.)
+(You've gone this far.
+Don't attempt to economize here with New York or Californian knockoffs.)

 If you like, you may decorate the platter with the vegetables and starch that will accompany the meat.
 Or these can be served separately, and the meat platter garnished plainly and elegantly with just some watercress.